Pips Answer for Thursday, October 9, 2025

 Complete NYT Pips puzzle solution with interactive board and expert analysis.

-Click a domino below or a cell on the board to reveal
+Click a domino or a cell to reveal the answer

-Nyt Pips easy answer for 2025-10-09
+NYT Pips easy answer for 2025-10-09

-Answer for 2025-10-09
+Complete answer for 2025-10-09 (Easy)

 I started by looking at the Easy puzzle, focusing immediately on the sum regions.
 The regions at (3,0)-(4,0) and (3,3)-(4,3) both needed to sum to 8.